Lifting is an essential part of life

 It’s not enough to be strong in your abdominal core, or mainly in your legs or just in your arms.
 It is the combined effect of your whole body working in a cohesive, balanced way that enables your body to operate safely efficiently and effectively.

-HOWEVER!
-IT HAS TO BE APPROPRIATE TO YOU and YOUR physical ability and of course SAFE with respect to ANY PAST OR EXISTING health issues.
+However, it has to be safe and appropriate to you.
+This is with respect to your physical ability, your existing and past health issues.
 What is overly heavy and potentially harmful to one person may be easy and effortless to someone else.
 The weight therefore has to feel heavy TO YOU and to you alone and needs to feel within your own body’s capacity to cope.

 How do you know if the weight is right for you?